 Instead of feeling that weight fall off your shoulders, your heart thumps a little louder and your cheeks flush.
-Maybe it’s a disaster, or perhaps it’s a shade off from what you wanted, but that’s not you staring back from the glass.
+Maybe it’s a disaster, or perhaps it’s a shade off, but that’s not you staring back from the glass.
 Now what?

 First of all, don’t panic.
-You spent weeks looking forward to this, so there’s a lot of emotion invested in the outcome, but remember, your artist can make corrections or help with solutions.
+You spent weeks anticipating this, so there’s plenty of emotion invested, but your artist can make corrections or offer solutions.
 It’s more fixable than it feels.
 If you asked for a big transformation, you must go into the reveal expecting to look very different.
 Read that again and breathe.

 It could take a few washes, styling it yourself, and different lighting to start feeling like this new version of yourself.
 Panicking immediately makes it difficult for you to articulate what you dislike.
 If you can’t communicate with your hair professional, how can they help?
-Take the days following your service to pinpoint what you want adjusted, and if you have a hard time focusing on what needs fixing, maybe your artist delivered what you asked for and it just isn’t the magical fix you wanted.
+Take the days following your service to pinpoint what you want adjusted.
+If you struggle narrowing it down, consider your artist delivered what you asked for and it isn’t the magical fix.
 That won’t get you a redo appointment, but a consultation with your artist could offer other lifestyle options while you settle into your new look.

 After you’ve given it a chance, call the salon with your list of concerns.
 Sonia suggests writing down what you like and dislike to inform the staff better before the next appointment.
 You won’t automatically receive a refund, that’s not how salons work, but you’ll be welcomed by an artist who’s happy to get you back on track.
 The Starling policy is, “We always have the opportunity to fix your hair once before we’ll discuss any other solution.”
 It’s not a messy process, so kick the guilt out of your head because it’s normal to dislike something and ask for a correction.